suhai/murmurAlley/README.md

 ### Plans For The Future

-* I plan to migrate the entire to a React/Redux framework in teh future, as well as add features to allow online payments.
+* I plan to migrate the entire app to a React/Redux framework in teh future, as well as add features to allow online payments.